LARCUM Archive

 LARCUM 2019LARCUM 2019

 LARCUM 2019, held under the "Christianity & Civil Government: History, Theology, Implications (for Citizens, Pastors, and Institutions)," was very well attended with 49 registered.
 In a rare move, a common presenter, Dr. John Taylor, was invited in addition to the presenters from the four traditions.
-Taylor, the Jackson Kelly Professor at the WVU College of Law, provided a brilliant outline of the history of church & state issues in American jusiprudence.
+Taylor, the Jackson Kelly Professor at the WVU College of Law, provided a brilliant outline of the history of church & state issues in American juriprudence.
 Dr. Philip Michelback of the Department of Political Science, WVU, and The Rt.
 Rev. Matthew Riegel, bishop of the WV-WMD Synod, Evangelical Lutehran Church in America, presented for the Lutherans.
 Michelbach lectured on Luther's influence upon the development of modern democratic thought in the west.
 Riegel tackeled questions of church & state relations as they might be informed by Augustana XXVIII and the doctrine of vocation within the three estates.
 The Rev. Dr. Jason Fout, Professor of Anglican Theology at Bexley Seabury, traced notable anglican voices with respect to civic engagement.
 The Rev. Dr. Clayton Childers of the UMC Board for Church and Society discussed UMC practrice and theory related to church-state relations and civic engagement.
 Fr.
 Brian O'Donnell, S.J., presented on Roman Catholic teaching regarding the state and the its relationship to the church.
 If you would like to check out some pics and posts from LARCUM 2019, click here.

 Questions?